Stretching Guide Part I: Upper Body Stretches

 Chest Stretch Position 2For the next stretch, you step away from the wall so that instead of your forearm, only your hand is on the wall.
 The arm still forms a right angle, but this time it is dropped so that your hand and shoulder are at the same level, with your elbow beneath.
 You'll make the same twist, pushing your chest into the turn, to stretch the chest in the new position.

-Chest Stretch Position 3The third and final variation for stretching the chest involves stepping further from the wall and extending your arm straight, so that the entire arm is parallel to the ground.
+Chest Stretch Position 3The third and final variation for stretching the chest involves stepping further from the wall and extending your arm straight so that the entire arm is parallel to the ground.
 Again, twist into the stretch and feel the tension on your chest.